4.1. Enforcement in debt

 - Execution cannot be made against certain property (unseizable goods)

 - The bailiff can only visit the debtor during the time period fixed by law, e.g. between 7.00am and 9.00pm

 - The bailiff cannot proceed during holiday periods

 - Property that can be taken by the bailiff and given to the registrar (the clerk of the court) is money, jewellery, and credit.
 Other goods must be given to the official receiver

 - The costs are fixed and depend on the value of the goods found by the bailiff

 Before proceeding with enforcement in immovable property, the debtor’s real estate should be valued, because this procedure is very long and expensive.
 The enforcement in immovable property consists of a notification and a record sent to the debtor that contains a document detailing the immovable property and the rights submitted at the execution.

 After the notification, the bailiff gives an original copy of the document to the land registrar for registration.
 After 10 days from the execution, the creditor can ask for the sale of the immovable property.

 4.4.
 Expected time frame

-The enforcement in immovable property is a very expensive and time-consuming measure that often lasts several years.
-Usually this procedure is used for large amounts above EUR 100,000.
+Enforcement in immovable property is a very expensive and time-consuming measure that often lasts several years.
+Usually, this procedure is used for large amounts above EUR 100,000.